Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 Insulating Window Shades

-I also have a full set of Outside Van window coverings that cover the front, driver, and passenger windows.
-These are very easy to put up, and we use these every evening for privacy and to block out the morning sun.
+I also had a full set of window coverings for the front windows.
+We used these every evening for privacy and to block out the morning sun.

-To help regulate the temperature during the day when we are out on hikes or away from the van, we use this insulated soft wall curtain that separates the cab from the living area.
-This soft wall is extremely effective at keeping the heat in the cab from entering the back of the van during the day.
-Typically in the evenings, we use our front window covering instead of this soft wall in order to use our swivel seats, but if it’s just a quick night stealth camping somewhere, this soft wall comes in really handy.
-There is also a middle portion that zips up that creates a walkway from the front to the back of the van.
+To help regulate the temperature when we are out on hikes or away from the van during the day, we used this insulated soft wall curtain that separates the cab from the living area.
+This soft wall is extremely effective at keeping the heat in the cab from entering the back of the van.

 4x4 Sprinter Van Conversion built by Outside Van with a third passenger seat that doubles as a desk and dining area